mkiisoft/KeySaver/README.md

 - Remove key quick and clean
 - Get values with one line without parse methods
 - Get a list of saved keys/values
-- Works with Activity and any Context (Fragments, Services, etc)
+- Works with Activity and any Context (Fragments, Adapters, etc)
 - Extra: Get **IMEI** and **DeviceID**

 # Howt to use: